 Once you have had your first look at the tasks, it’s time to get working!

 You can go through them the way you like: start from something you can do right away, from something that annoys you the most, from something that you think is the most important, or whatever you want.

 As a Bullet Journal junkie, I always recommend you create a plan and spreads for your tasks.

 Go through your bigger badder most intimidating tasks and see if they need separate collections: trackers, lists or full-on goals spreads.

 Fitness Bullet Journal spread will help you with your health-related tasks.
-Habit tracker will be perfect if you’re changing your routines.
+A habit tracker will be perfect if you’re changing your routines.